johnspray74/ReactiveCalculator/README.md

 * Programming Paradigms
 * Library.

-Inside the Application folder is the Hello world program, which we will modify for various exercises.
+Inside the Application folder is the Hello world program, which we will modify fto make other applications for various exercises.
 Inside the Domain Abstractions folder are a few abstractions for us to use in the exercises.
+Inside the ProgrammingParadigms folder are some interfaces that the abstractions use to allow them to be wired together in different ways.
+Inside the Library folder is the WireTo extension method that the applications use to do the wiring.

 ## Getting started